The ultimate comfort food just got a major upgrade in this Dairy-free Mac and Cheese!

 A food-allergy sufferers dream come true

 Whether it’s dairy, soy, gluten, eggs or corn that can’t tolerate, you can make this recipe work for you.
-Even our plant-based friends can partake in this Dairy-free Mac and Cheese by substituting vegetable broth and avocado oil or coconut oil for the chicken broth and ghee, respectively.
+Even our plant-based friends can partake in this Dairy-free Mac and Cheese by substituting vegetable broth for the chicken broth.

 Put the ultimate comfort food back on the menu with this Dairy-free Mac and Cheese!